 This myth actually makes sense at first because caffeine is a mild diuretic.
 It makes you want to urinate frequently, however, if you get your caffeine in drink form, this amount of liquid is enough to offset any water lost due to urination.
 If you’re reading this, you’re probably drinking more than enough water anyway.
 A little caffeine will not dehydrate you at all.

-Caffeine can cause bone deterioration
+Can cause bone deterioration

 This myth stems from the fact that frequent urination can cause calcium loss.
 This, however, has been proven to not be true.
 Any calcium lost, if any, is just too insignificant to have any impact on your bones.
 If you’re eating healthy anyway, this should be of no concern because you are already consuming enough calcium to replace any slight amount lost from caffeine intake.

 Some of you might be a little bummed out about this but sadly, it’s true, sort of.
 Caffeine doesn’t do anything to burn any significant amount of fat cells.
 They are freed up and then released back to the blood.
 However, caffeine does help you workout longer and with more intensity, which can cause you to burn more fat.
-So, while it does not directly burn fat, caffeine can improve your workout, allowing you to burn more fat with exercise.
+So, while it does not directly burn fat, it can improve your workout, allowing you to burn more fat with exercise.